treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 But **if you are not at PyCon to get a job or to hire someone else, that's absolutely okay also**!

 The focus of PyCon is on **meeting people and sharing experiences** and that can come in a *lot* of different forms.
-Sometimes the people you meet will end up being coworkers with one day, sometimes they're folks you'd like to keep in touch with, and sometimes they're just a friendly unnamed Pythonistas you once had a good conversation with.
+Sometimes the people you meet will end up being your coworkers one day, sometimes they're folks you'd like to keep in touch with, and sometimes they're just a friendly unnamed Pythonistas you once had a good conversation with.

 PyCon is a networking event and networking isn't a dirty word.
 **Networking means meeting new people**.